Technical and Applied Studies Major (B.T.A.S.)

 - Critique approaches to leadership contributing to workplace effectiveness.

 - Demonstrate the ability to collaborate effectively.

-This is a completion degree for students with a minimum of 60 semester hours of college credit.
-Thus, students must have obtained junior status prior to admission.
+This is a completion degree for students with a completed associate degree or 60 semester hours of college credit.
+Thus, students must have obtained junior status prior to admission to the program.